-6. Senegal’s national flag bears three colors; red, yellow and green.
+6. Senegal’s national flag bears three colors; red, yellow, and green.
 They are the official Pan-African colors and a star at the middle represents universal unity.

 Red, Yellow and Green are predominant colors on most African flags, especially in West Africa.
 In some countries, instead of yellow, there is black.
-Red signifies bravery and blood shed in the struggle for freedom and independence from European colonialism.
+Red signifies bravery and bloodshed in the struggle for freedom and independence from European colonialism.

 Yellow symbolizes the richness of Africa’s natural wealth – especially gold.
-Green represents nativity, fertility and abundance of Africa’s land.
+Green represents nativity, fertility, and abundance of Africa’s land.
 Black, wherever it is applied, symbolizes the rich dark pigmentation of the indigenous people of Africa.

 5. In Senegal, taxis have tails.
 Yes, an artificial tail made of goat or sheep hair and it supposedly brings good luck.

 Competition breeds creativity.
 This is evidenced by the way by which Senegalese taxi drivers seek divine intervention just to have an extra client.
-Especially when travelling season is low, more drivers resort to putting goat tail on the rear of their cars as a sign of pleading for heavenly intervention.
+Especially when traveling season is low, more drivers resort to putting goat tail on the rear of their cars as a sign of pleading for heavenly intervention.